Categories

 - Send both completed forms, along with both parts of your current driving licence, to DVLA Swansea.

-- No fee is required, and you should receive your provisional licence within 10–15 working days.
+- No fee is required.
+You should receive your provisional licence within 10-15 working days.

 - Once you receive your provisional, you can book your Theory Test with us.